jonnyboy3us/fuzzy-spoon/contributing.md

-# Contributing.md file
+# Welcome!
-- This is what it is.
+This is random stuff for a course.
+Don't worry about this project, it is a demo.